 Figure 1.
 Fennoscandian land uplift (mm/yr) relative to the centre of the Earth.

 When the ice retreated from Fennoscandia more than 10,000 years ago, the Earth's crust was depressed half a kilometre due to the weight of the ice which was 2 kilometres thick.
 When the ice melted, the crust began to rise, and the recovery still continues.
-Near the Gulf of Bothnia, where the ice was thickest, the current uplift rate is about 2 centimetre per year, and there is still some 100 meters to rise.
+Near the Gulf of Bothnia, where the ice was thickest, there is still some 100 meters to rise.

 The land uplift is just one consequence of the phenomena caused by global glaciation.
 The Glacial Isostatic Adjustment (GIA) affects the crust and upper mantle of the Earth, but also the sea level height, the glaciation cycle and gravity changes.
 The shape of the Earth changes, the mass distribution changes, and at the same time, there is a slow mass flow in the mantle of the Earth.
 The mass transfer is huge, even on the scale of the whole Earth: the glaciation-deglaciation cycle of 100,000 years causes more than a hundred-meter sea level change.
 The total mass transfer is up to 5×1019 kg (this is nearly a ten-thousandth of the Earth’s mass!).
 Massive glaciers grow and melt, depressing the Earth's crust and releasing it again.
 This has continued for at least the last two million years.